Teeth (2007 film): Plot

-Dawn O'Keefe is a teenage spokesperson for a Christian abstinence group, "The Promise".
+As children, Dawn O'Keefe and her stepbrother Brad are playing in their backyard pool, whereupon Dawn bites his finger, causing permanent scarring.
+Years later, Dawn is now a teenage spokesperson for a Christian abstinence group, "The Promise".
 She frequently overhears her stepbrother Brad and his girlfriend Melanie arguing about his refusal to engage in vaginal intercourse, insisting on only having anal sex.

 One afternoon at a group meeting, Dawn is introduced to Tobey.
 Dawn, her friends Gwen and Phil, and Tobey begin going out as a group.
 Though Dawn and Tobey are attracted to each other, they initially agree they should not spend time alone together.
 However, they later give in and meet at a local swimming hole.
 After their swim, they enter a cave to get warm and begin kissing.
 Dawn becomes uncomfortable and tries to persuade Tobey to go back outside, but he becomes aggressive.
 When Dawn tries to push him off, he shakes her, smacking her head on the ground and dazing her.
-As Tobey attempts to rape her, she fights back and somehow, his penis is cut off when it enters her vagina.
+Tobey attempts to rape her, but her vagina 'cuts' Toby's penis as it enters, causing him to bleed and fall down the waters and die.
 A horrified Dawn flees the scene.

 After a Promise meeting, Dawn runs into her classmate Ryan at a dance.
 He drops her off at her home and asks her out on a date, but she declines.
 Dawn returns to the swimming hole and screams in horror when she sees a crab crawling on Tobey's severed penis.
 She drops her purity ring off a cliff.
 She then researches vagina dentata and realizes she may have it.
 She visits a gynecologist, Dr. Godfrey, but he assaults her during the examination, reaching up inside her without a glove.
 She panics and her vagina bites off four fingers on his right hand.
 On her way home, she sees several police vehicles passing her, as well as a car that resembles Tobey's.
 That evening, she returns to the pool to investigate.
 When she arrives, the police are bringing up Tobey's body.
 Dawn returns home to find her ailing mother, Kim, unconscious on the floor while Brad and Melanie are in his room having sex.
 Kim is taken to the hospital.